freecinc/freecinc-helm/README.md

 ## Operation

-This runs a single deployment containing a pod with two images: one to run taskd and one for the [web frontend](https://github.com/freecinc/freecinc-web).
+This runs a single deployment containing a pod with two containers: one to run [freecinc-taskd](https://github.com/freecinc/freecinc-taskd) and one for the [web frontend](https://github.com/freecinc/freecinc-web).

-Both containers mount two persistent volumes: `pki` contains the generated client certs and keys, while `taskddata` contains the taskd database.
+The containers use two persistent volumes:
+ * `pki` contains the generated client certs and keys, and is only used by freecinc-web.
+ * `taskddata` contains the taskd database, and is accessed by both containers.

 Both containers are also provided with the secrets defined above.